 The Rotary Club heard from Josie Corrin, a teacher at Ramsey Grammar School, who was and remains the member of staff responsible for Mental Health in the school.

 This was a relatively new role, certainly on an official basis but it marked an important acknowledgement by the Department of Education in respect of the mental health of both pupils and teachers alike.

-Mental Health is a worrying topic but given the broad spectrum of what falls into this area, it is surprising how many people are affected in one shape or form.
+Mental Health is always a worrying topic but given the broad spectrum of what falls into this area, it is surprising how many people are affected in one shape or form.

-With the assistance of PP Frank Pattison and his association with the Northern Live at Home Scheme and more specifically, Men in Sheds, the Club organised for the room to be renovated, making it a brighter place.
+With the assistance of PP Frank Pattison and his close association with the Northern Live at Home Scheme and more specifically, Men in Sheds, the Club organised for the room to be renovated, making it a brighter place.

 Plus, on the back of this success, the Club also supported another room being built in the West building of the School to make the accessibility more inclusive.